jugglinmike/chrome-screenshot-race/readme.md

         $ chromedriver --port=4444

-3. Run the `main.py` Python script located in the root of this project.
+3. Run the `main.py` Python script located in the root of this project:

+        $ python main.py

    The script navigates to the same simple document, capturing a screen shot after each navigation.
 It halts when any two screenshots do not match, ending by saving the screenshots to a file named `results.html`.

 ## Analysis